 At Bloomberg News, she covered a range of beats across business and government including Asian equity markets, U.S. government contracting, and health care regulation.
-She began her career in Time Magazine’s Washington bureau, reporting a diverse set of stories, including President Barack Obama’s historic inauguration in 2009, the environmental impact of mountaintop mining, and the first successful defense using a Facebook status as an alibi.
+She began her career in Time Magazine’s Washington bureau, reporting on President Barack Obama’s historic inauguration in 2009, the environmental impact of mountaintop mining, and the first successful defense using a Facebook status as an alibi.
 She has also published a spate of travel and food features for CNN, and debuted on CNN Español in 2014, speaking in Spanish and hitting a gong.